kinggoodly/merge-dataset/README.md

 # merge-dataset
-this is source code for combine mutiply dataset images and labels togerther for trainning computer vison model
+This is source code for combine mutiply dataset images and labels togerther for trainning computer vison model